OAI/Outreach/src/website/blog/2025-12-04-newsletter.md

 Please get in touch on the Outreach channel on Slack if you would like to work with us to tell your story, to feature in the Ecosystem Spotlight section, or get involved with any of the initiatives described above.
-We’d also like from organizations, tooling makers, or community members for further reactions to our v3.2 release, and to share any stories in their adoption journey.
+We’d also like to hear from organizations, tooling makers, or community members for further reactions to our v3.2 release, and to share any stories in their adoption journey.

 Until next time, and happy holidays!